How To Guide For Annotating Books Like a Pro!

 We may earn money or products from the companies mentioned in this post.

-Whenever I thought of annotating books my heart screamed!
+Whenever I thought of annotating books, my heart screamed!
 It took me a while to be comfortable with writing in books.
-I now I am obsessed with it.
-The act of annotating my books, and interacting with the text brings me such joy.
+And now I am obsessed with it.
+The act of annotating my books and interacting with the text brings me such joy.
 So, if you are interested in how to annotate books like a pro, stick around!

 I remember the first time I saw someone annotating books.
-I loved the aesthetic of it, and upon rereads going back and seeing my thoughts.
-Scrolling through my feed on bookstagram I would constantly see beautiful images of annotated books using 10 different colors and 1000s of sticky notes.
-I was swept by the process and in love with the outcome.
+I loved the aesthetic of it, and upon rereading, I would go back and see my thoughts.
+Scrolling through my Instagram feed, I would constantly see beautiful images of annotated books, using 10 different colors and thousands of sticky notes.
+I was swept up by the process and in love with the outcome.

 The first book I ever annotated was The Invisible Life of Addie LaRue.
 And, those first tools were definitely poor.
 But it was like a dam breaking, leading me down a rabbit hole of tools for annotating books.
 Moreso, I discovered that all annotating tools are definitely not created equal.
-And, my need for writing in the books without completely feeling like defacing them encouraged me to find other avenues like transparent sticky notes (whether full page or regular size), tabs that are the right amount of sticky, and quick-drying pens to help me along my journey.
+And, my need to write in the books without completely defacing them encouraged me to find other avenues, such as transparent sticky notes (whether full-page or regular size), tabs that are the right amount of sticky, and quick-drying pens to help me along my journey.

 I want to encourage more people to interact and have fun with the text!